-Preventing Accidents Program Program Program

-1 2 3

-There is fencing or another sturdy barrier to keep children away from pools, ponds, and other bodies of water.
+Preventing Accidents Program 1 Program 2 Program 3 There is fencing or another sturdy barrier to keep children away from pools, ponds, and other bodies of water.
+The program regularly checks the outdoor and indoor equipment for wear and tear.

-Handling Emergencies Program 1 Program 2 Program 3 The program has a plan to handle fire and medical emergencies.
+Handling Emergencies Program 1 Program 2 Program 3 The program has a plan to handle fire or medical emergencies.
+The program knows how to handle minor injuries and what to do when an injury requires a trip to the doctor or emergency room.
+There is a working phone.
+Emergency numbers are posted.
 The program has a stocked first-aid kit.
-The caregiver/teacher knows how to handle minor injuries and what to do when an injury requires a trip to the doctor or emergency room.
-There is a working phone.
-Emergency telephone numbers are posted.